 The vehicle transport wagons are specially constructed for safe vehicle transport.
 Strict dimensions apply: height is measured at the highest point including mounted luggage, roof boxes, and carriers.
 Roof width may be a maximum of 135cm or 155cm depending on vehicle type.
 Empty weight must be specified.
 Roof boxes, bike carriers, and motorcycle bags must be securely mounted and locked.

-Drinks and snacks can be purchased on board.
-Breakfast is included in the travel price for all accommodation options.
+Hot drinks, alcoholic and non-alcoholic beverages, and snacks are available on board.
+Breakfast is included in the price for all accommodation categories.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.